sami-chaaban/PlotAkta/README.md

 * Make sure you have Python 3 installed and have the **numpy** and **matplotlib** packages.

-* Export your Akta results file as a .csv file.
+* Export your Akta results file as a .csv file, making sure to include the data that you would like to eventually plot.
 Avoid spaces in the filename.

 ## Options